 A: You are entitled to reasonable paid time off to look for another job, including time off for relevant training and for attending interviews.

-Q: If I’m working my notice, where will I be located?

-A: Your location may remain unchanged, or you may be transferred to Millbank.

 Q: Will my title and pay change?

 A: No. If you are working your notice you will continue to be paid as normal and your title will remain the same.